voila-dashboards/voila/CONTRIBUTING.md

 conda install -c conda-forge nodejs
 ```

 The JupyterLab extension requires the server extension to be enabled.
-This can by done by running:
+This can be done by running:

 ```bash
  jupyter serverextension enable voila --sys-prefix